jana388/Learning-journal/README.md

 ## 2024-11-18

 Today I will continue working on my tutorial for player-movement.
+I have collected all the screenshots and edited them in Procreate so they seem more interesting and easier to follow.

 ## 2024-11-19